OffsetMods538/MonkeyConfig538/README.md

 If you're just a player, you shouldn't need to do anything as mods *should* include the library.
 If a mod doesn't, just head over to the [modrinth](https://modrinth.com/mod/monkeyconfig538) page and download it from there like any other mod.

 ### Usage examples
 You can check out the [testmod](https://github.com/OffsetMonkey538/MonkeyConfig538/tree/master/src/testmod/java/testmod) and my [baguette mod](https://github.com/OffsetMonkey538/Baguette/blob/master/src/main/java/com/github/offsetmonkey538/baguette/config/BaguetteConfig.java) for usage examples.
+You can also look at the [javadoc](https://jitpack.io/top/offsetmonkey538/monkeyconfig538/latest/javadoc/)

 ### Including
 Now if you're looking to use the library in your own mod, you'll first have to include it in your project.